-• Japanese nuclear reactor fleet and uranium stockpiles
+Japanese nuclear reactor fleet and uranium stockpiles

 Following the Fukushima event in March 2011, Japan shut down all its nuclear reactors, pending new safety regulations, legislation and inspections.
 A new nuclear regulator was established, and after considerable delay, Japan's nuclear operators were given permission to apply to restart their reactors.
 This has arguably been the biggest drag on prices and the sentiment in the uranium market.
 Market participants, specifically producers and issuers, have been adversely affected from this uncertainty as well as the delay in getting reactors restarted.
-However, this is beginning to improve.